Ann Clwyd: NHS

-She was a member of the Royal Commission on the National Health Service 1976–79.
+Clwyd was a member of the Royal Commission on the National Health Service 1976–79.

 In December 2012 Clwyd publicly criticised the standard of nursing care that her husband Owen Roberts had received at the University Hospital of Wales when he was dying there in October 2012.
 She focussed on the lack of compassion shown to him.

-In 2013, after the Stafford Enquiry report, she was appointed by the Prime Minister to advise on complaint handling in the NHS.
+In 2013, following the Stafford Enquiry report, she was appointed by the Prime Minister to advise on complaint handling in the NHS.

-Female Genital Mutilation
+Female genital mutilation

-In 2003 Clwyd was chosen for a place to introduce a Private Member's Bill via a ballot of MPs.
+In 2003, Clwyd was chosen for a place to introduce a Private member's bill via a ballot of MPs.
 She was pressed by hundreds of pressure groups who wished to publicise their own groups, and promote their own proposals for legislation.
 She chose to introduce the Female Genital Mutilation Bill (to prohibit parents from sending, or taking, their daughters abroad for operations such as female circumcision), which was successfully enacted.
 Female circumcision itself had already been banned in 1985.

 Other positions

 Clwyd was admitted to the White Robe of the Gorsedd of Bards at the National Eisteddfod of Wales in 1991.
-She is an Honorary Fellow of the University of Wales, Bangor, and the North East Wales Institute of Higher Education, which awarded her a University of Wales honorary degree.
-She holds an Honorary Doctorate of Laws from Trinity College, Carmarthen for her contribution to politics and as a human rights campaigner.
+She was an Honorary Fellow of the University of Wales, Bangor, and the North East Wales Institute of Higher Education, which awarded her a University of Wales honorary degree.
+She held an Honorary Doctorate of Laws from Trinity College, Carmarthen for her contribution to politics and as a human rights campaigner.
 She was a Member of the Arts Council 1975–1979 and the Vice Chair of the Welsh Arts Council 1975–97.

 Personal life

-She married Owen Dryhurst Roberts, a television director and producer, in 1963.
-He died in October 2012, aged 73.
+In 1963, Ann Clwyd married Owen Dryhurst Roberts, a television director and producer.
+He died in October 2012, at the age of 73.

+Clwyd died at her home in Cardiff on 21 July 2023, at the age of 86.